-1. One hundred multiple-choice questions are typically included on the First Year Law Students Examination.
+- 1. One hundred multiple choice questions are typically included on the First Year Law Students Examination.
 Students are typically allocated approximately 1.8 minutes per question.
 Allocate your time accordingly.
 If time appears to be a problem (it often is) answer questions with short factual situations first.
 Since there is generally no penalty for guessing, always answer all questions.
-Normally 50% of the First Year Law Students Examination and University Final Examinations are allocated to Multistate type questions.

-2. For a basic reading approach, it is recommended that students: (1) quickly skim over the fact situation first, (2) proceed to read the question carefully, (3) read the facts carefully again, (4) select the best answer from the options given.

-3. In analyzing each question, first eliminate the clearly incorrect choices (often two alternatives are clearly wrong).

-4. As a general rule, if two alternatives can be correct, select the narrower or narrowest correct alternative.

-5. As a general rule, an answer that reflects a correct statement of law is preferable to an answer that states a correct statement of fact.

-6. The following provisions of the Uniform Commercial Code should be used where pertinent:

-- A. All of Article 1 (General Provisions); - B. Sections 101-107, inclusive of Part 1, Article 2 (Definitions); - C. Sections 201-210, inclusive of Part 2, Article 2 (Form, Formation, and Readjustment of Contract); - D. Sections 301-311, inclusive of Part 3, Article 2 (General Obligation and Construction of Contract).

-7. In Criminal Law questions, you should be aware that certain crimes may be committed without any bad intention, knowledge, recklessness or negligence.
+Normally 50% of the First Year Law Students Examination and University Final Examinations are allocated to Multistate type questions. - 2.
+For a basic reading approach, it is recommended that students: (1) quickly skim over the fact situation first, (2) proceed to read the question carefully, (3) read the facts carefully again, (4) select the best answer from the options given. - 3.
+In analyzing each question, first eliminate the clearly incorrect choices (often two alternatives are clearly wrong). - 4.
+As a general rule, if two alternatives can be correct, select the narrower or narrowest correct alternative. - 5.
+As a general rule, an answer that reflects a correct statement of law is preferable to an answer that states a correct statement of fact. - 6.
+The following provisions of the Uniform Commercial Code should be used where pertinent: - A. All of Article 1 (General Provisions); - B. Sections 101-107, inclusive of Part 1, Article 2 (Definitions); - C. Sections 201-210, inclusive of Part 2, Article 2 (Form, Formation, and Readjustment of Contract); - D. Sections 301-311, inclusive of Part 3, Article 2 (General Obligation and Construction of Contract). - 7.
+In Criminal Law questions, you should be aware that certain crimes may be committed without any bad intention, knowledge, recklessness or negligence.
 Examples would be "general intent" crimes such as rape, battery, and arson.
 Defenses such as insanity, intoxication, ignorance, or mistake are not defenses to "general intent" crimes.
-(The crime is the act itself).

-8. In Criminal Law questions, you should be aware of the difference between larceny and embezzlement. (i.e. effect of custody versus possession).
+(The crime is the act itself). - 8.
+In Criminal Law questions, you should be aware of the difference between larceny and embezzlement. (i.e. effect of custody versus possession). - 9.
+Multiple choice questions are nothing more than a series of true-false questions.
+For each answer alternative answer ask yourself if the alternative is true or false.
+By this method you will quickly eliminate the clearly false alternatives.

-TAFT LAW SCHOOL
+WILLIAM HOWARD TAFT UNIVERSITY

-MULTISTATE BABY BAR EXAMINATION TECHNIQUES
+MULTISTATE BAR EXAMINATION TECHNIQUES